Ephraim-Akolo/TMS-Converter-Engine/README.md

 # TMS-Converter
-A encryption software intended for Videos encryption.
+A encryption software intended for Video encryption.